sophiaellis1313/tidelatest/_posts/2022-09-22-the-rise-of-the-supersloop.md

 Tracing its origins back to the evergreen and ever-graceful J-Class, the large ocean going sloop is continuing its evolution.
 The industry has witnessed some impressive launches of late, with even more impressive new builds in progress and several bold concepts on the table.
 But a main focus for many of the world’s leading designers and builders has been to create ever larger sailing machines for ever discerning owners.

 Malcolm McKeon Yacht Design, Royal Huisman and Southern Spars are amongst those leading the charge with the next generation of super sloops.
-It all began in 2014 when Royal Huisman and Dubois Naval Architects were challenged by a client to “Build me a beast\!”.
+It all began in 2014 when Royal Huisman and Dubois Naval Architects were challenged by a client to “Build me a beast!”.
 The subsequent 2017 delivery of *Ngoni* set a new standard.
 At 58m on deck she joined the super sloop ranks of 66m *Ahimsa* (ex *Aglaia*) and 88.5m *M5* (ex *Mirabella V*).
 Today, several concepts from the likes of Tony Castro, Reichel Pugh/Nauta and Malcolm McKeon are tabled, all 60m+ with the addition of McKeon and Royal Huisman seriously offering the 85m Apex 850.

 Size brings the obvious benefit of greater interior space, but exactly why are owners pushing the envelope to such extremes?
 “These are not first-time yacht owners” explains McKeon, who believes the performance potential of larger yachts leads to a world of opportunities for experienced and long standing sailors.
-“Around 90 per cent of owners begin the process with racing furthest from the agenda, but almost all change their mind\!”
+“Around 90 per cent of owners begin the process with racing furthest from the agenda, but almost all change their mind!”

 The plethora of superyacht regattas prove an irresistible temptation.
 With the Offshore Racing Congress’ Superyacht Rule catering specifically to yachts over 30m, the advantages of up-sizing opens the door to some serious competition.
 Add to that the inherent performance benefits of the high aspect sloop rig and its simplicity compared to ketches or schooners, and the draw of the super sloop starts to make sense.